Imaginox1/AutoFalcon/README.md

 ## Downloading the Application
 Click on the name for one of the options and your computer will download it

-Your computer might say it is a virus, it is not, but since I did not buy a dev lisence, there it no proof to microsoft or apple that I am making safe applications.

-Your computer will ask you if you are sure it is safe, it is safe to download

-You will need go to your browsers downlaod section and select keep, and if it asks for keep again, select keep.

 ## Opening the Application
 Download the .zip file that corresponds with the browser you choose in either the Python or Javascript releases